-This is a homemade website to archive my work to date and share some news.
-On this page you will find links to a selection of current and recent projects, talks, texts, and workshops that are representative of my current research and curatorial interests.
+This homemade website is a partial archive of my work to date and used to share some news.
+On this page, a selection of current and recent projects, talks, texts, and workshops that are representative of my current research and curatorial interests.

 Kathmandu-based photographer Nabin Baral and I have been working together since February 2021 on a website that will present Nabin’s photo reporting and research on contemporary witch accusations and persecutions (WAP) in Nepal.
 The website is conceived as a journalistic and educational tool to help raise awareness of WAP at local, regional, national and international levels.